CALL 562 634 8812 | REQUEST CALL BACK | SCHEDULE ONLINE

 - Sacral nerve stimulation

-WHY CHOSE THE GYN SURGICAL INSTITUTE FOR CERVICAL SURGERY?
+WHY CHOSE THE GYN SURGICAL INSTITUTE FOR BLADDER SURGERY?

 The GYN Surgical institute is specialized in advanced bladder procedures.